 Bulky rigid plastic includes buckets, lawn chairs, toys, bins, etc. (look for HDPE symbol) can be recycled through most curbside programs

-All colors of glass bottles and jars are accepted, including green; paper labels acceptable, at most curbside programs and drop-off sites.
+All colors of glass bottles and jars are accepted (except light bulbs), including green; paper labels acceptable, at most curbside programs and drop-off sites.